convox/praxis-docs/content/development/start.md

 +++
-title = "Starting an App"
+title = "Running an app"
 weight = 5
 +++